-A. The present or threatened destruction, modification, or curtailment of its habitat or range.
+A. The present or threatened destruction, modification, or curtailment of its habitat or range:

 The loss of wetland habitat probably contributed to the species' likely extirpation from lowland habitats where it was recorded formerly.
 Almost all wetlands in American Samoa have been lost or converted to agricultural fields.
 The non-wetland habitat where the species is known to occur today on the summit of Tau Island is afforded some protection from human disturbance by its remote location and its status as part of the National Park of American Samoa.
 The continuing loss of wetlands will further limit opportunities for restoration and conservation of the taxon.

-B. Overutilization for commercial, recreational, scientific, or educational purposes.
+B. Overutilization for commercial, recreational, scientific, or educational purposes:

 None known.

-C. Disease or predation.
+C. Disease or predation:

 Trapping on the summit of Tau, site of the only known population of spotless crakes in American Samoa, revealed the presence of at least one species of rat, the Norway rat (Rattus norvegicus) (O'Connor and Rauzon 2004).
 Rats are known to prey on the eggs, nestlings, and sometimes on adults of island bird species (Atkinson 1977, 1985) and ground-nesting species are especially vulnerable (Bertram and Nagorsen 1995; Flint 1999; Zino et al. 2001).
 Rail species all over the Pacific have been decimated by predation (Steadman 1995).
 Predation by rats likely poses a significant threat for this small, ground-nesting bird.
+In addition, native predators include the Pacific boa (Candoia bibroni) and the purple swamphen (Porphyrio porphyrio).
+Both species have the potential to predate the eggs and young of the spotless crake (Tulafono in litt.
+2011).

-D. The inadequacy of existing regulatory mechanisms.
+D. The inadequacy of existing regulatory mechanisms:

-Wetlands, which may be an important habitat for this species and a refugium from rats and other predators (Watling 2001), are protected under American Samoa Government and U.S. Federal laws, but enforcement of these laws historically has been weak (J. Seamon, pers. comm.
+Wetlands, which may be an important habitat for this species and a refugium from rats and other predators (Watling 2001), are protected under American Samoa Government and U.S. Federal laws, but enforcement of these laws historically has been weak (J. Seamon in litt.
 2004).
 The Park Service has sporadically indicated interest in controlling predators on the summit of Tau Island, but logistics and costs have so far proven prohibitive (O'Connor and rauzon 2004).

-E. Other natural or manmade factors affecting its continued existence.
+E. Other natural or manmade factors affecting its continued existence: